Useful links

 - Exploring Surrey's Past

-- Hammer and Furnace Ponds, Relics of the Wealden Iron Industry (by Helen Pearce)
+- Hammer and Furnace Ponds of the Wealden Iron Industry (by Helen Pearce)

 - Kent Archaeological Society

-- Online Parish Clerks, Sussex (Historical resources with family history bias)
+- Parish Clerks Online, Sussex (Historical resources with family history bias)

-- Rural Life Centre, Farnham (Museum of village and rural life)
+- Rural Life Living Museum (Museum of village and rural life at Tilford near Farnham, Surrey)

 - Surrey Archaeological Society